bill-hkc/kaggle-Titanic/predict.md

                                '\\w+'))
 }
 ```
-A few features are removed.
+A few features will not be used in prediction and thus removed.

 ```r
 removeFeatures <- function(df) {
   df %.% select(-Ticket, -Name, -PassengerId)
 }
 ```
+### Imputing missing values
+For numeric features, the missing values are replaced by the mean of non-missing values.
+For categorical features, the missing values are replaced by a fixed string "Unknown".

 ```r
 calculateImputeValues <- function(df) {